sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 > Status: Never formally proposed for Bitcoin

+> Pros: Drastically improved privacy against amount-based heuristics; enables greatly improved and more flexible app-layer privacy tools for Bitcoin (i.e. unequal output CoinJoins)

+> Cons: Supply auditability becomes more complex (but is still possible) and relies on more advanced cryptography

 Confidential Transactions (used in Monero since 2017 and Liquid since 2018) are a technique used to blind the amounts in a transaction in way that is still verifiable and provable without revealing amounts to anyone outside of the transaction participants.
 Miners, nodes, and external observers can still validate that transactions do not create or destroy funds without knowing the true amounts being transferred.

 - [Initial proposal/investigation by Greg Maxwell](https://elementsproject.org/features/confidential-transactions/investigation)
 - [Confidential Transactions in Elements](https://elementsproject.org/features/confidential-transactions)